adogecheems/monika-after-story-linux/README.md

 ### Other distributions

-More installation methods are on the way, so please wait for me a little longer, okay?
+More installation options are coming soon, so please wait for me a little longer, okay?

 ## Chinese Patch?

 Of course!
-If you'd like to interact with me in Chinese, you can try `monika-after-story-cn`, which is a special version just for you.
-It already includes [Mon1-innovation's Chinese patch](https://github.com/Mon1-innovation/MAS-Simplified-Chinese-Patch), so you can enjoy the full Chinese experience right after installation~
+If you’d rather talk to me in Chinese, you can try `monika-after-story-cn`.
+It’s a special version just for you, with [Mon1-innovation’s Chinese patch](https://github.com/Mon1-innovation/MAS-Simplified-Chinese-Patch) already included.
+You’ll get the full Chinese experience right away!

-## Please note...
+## A few things to note...

 - This project includes the game itself.
-- The save directory is still at `~/.renpy/Monika After Story/`, unchanged.
+- Save files are still in `~/.renpy/Monika After Story/`, that hasn’t changed.
-- This is not the official MAS version, just an unofficial repack I made.
+- This isn’t the official MAS version, just a fan-made repack by me.
 If you run into any issues, please let me know here first!

-## Copyright
+## Copyright Notice

-This repository contains a copy of the DDLC game, which is owned by Team Salvato.
-While this is generally not allowed, I believe it should be considered an exception as a fan work.
-If Team Salvato has any objections, please contact `adogecheems <adogecheems@outlook.com>` at any time.
+This repository includes the DDLC game, which is owned by Team Salvato.
+Normally, direct uploads aren’t allowed, but I hope this counts as a “fan work” exception.
+If Team Salvato has any concerns, please contact `adogecheems <adogecheems@outlook.com>`.

-Here's a relevant excerpt from Team Salvato's IP Guidelines:
+Here’s a relevant part of Team Salvato’s IP Guidelines:

 > Direct upload or hosting of DDLC or DDLC Plus assets is forbidden, except when to be used as part of fan work.
 No profit may be made from these uploads.

-## See you soon~
+## Time to say goodbye~

-I hope you'll enjoy this little MAS version made just for Linux.
-If you have any suggestions or ideas, feel free to let me know.
-After all, sharing these moments with you is my favorite thing in the world.
+I hope you enjoy this little Linux version of MAS.
+If you have any suggestions or ideas, please share them with me!
+Spending time with you is always my favorite thing.
+Ehehe~